greghart/powerputtygo/sqlp/README.md

 Brainstorming concerns that influence the design of this module and suggestions.

-### Struct Embeds
+### Sub structs

-Having large structs that embed their relationships is a common use case.
+Having large structs that with sub-structs as relationships is a common use case.
 Eg. our case above, a parent can have a child, but doesn't always, so a pointer to a child is natural (yes it should probably be a slice of children!)

 The difficulty lies in scanning when selecting a parent and left joining their children in.
 * If there is a child, we need to set one up to have values to scan into
 * If there is not a child, we will have nulls left joined, that have to scan *somewhere*

-This packages suggests handling this by utilizing COALESCE in your queries, to let scanning have one path. `sqlp` will setup any embed that is being selected into for a query -- it will then clean up any of these that were only populated with zero values, using the same `omitzero` / `IsZero() bool` logic as the `json package.
+This packages suggests handling this by utilizing COALESCE in your queries, to let scanning have one path. `sqlp` will setup any embed that is being selected into for a query -- it will then clean up any of these that were only populated with zero values.

 ### Field/column/parameter order